 A common misconception about retinol is that it exfoliates the skin.
 That is a myth.
 In reality, the redness is due to irritation.

 What happens when you use retinol daily?
 Aside from irritation of the skin, some men also experience dryness.
-At worst, the side effects of retinoids can include a burning sensation and peeling.
+At worst, the side effects of retinol can include burns – a burning sensation and peeling.

 An Irresponsible Marketing Strategy